friendly-bits/shell-scheduler/README.md

 - **Bash or BusyBox ash**.
 Other shells are not supported.
 Could be conceivably ported to POSIX-compliant code.
 - The utilities `mkfifo`, `mkdir`, and `rm`.
 No other binary utilities are used by the library.

+## Variants

+shell-scheduler comes in two variants: full (`scheduler.sh`) and mini (`scheduler-mini.sh`).
+The differences are listed below:

+- **Job termination**: the full variant delegates to pluggable helper libraries (cgroup, `/proc` children-walk, `/proc` PPID-walk); the mini variant comes with the `/proc` PPID-walk job termination mechanism built in, and removes code supporting the cgroup mechanism, as well as automatic job termination mechanism selector.
+- **Per-job parameters**: the full variant exports registered params to jobs only when you opt in with `SCHED_AUTO_PARAMS=1`; the mini variant always exports them.
+- **Code comments**: the mini version removes a lot of them to reduce the size.

+Everything else is identical (callbacks, timeouts, per-job parameters and helpers) is identical.
+Pick mini if file size is important and the PPID-walk job termination mechanism is sufficient for your application; or if you prefer a single file.
+Pick full when you want to have all three job termination mechanisms available or gate parameter delivery to jobs.

 ## Quick start

 A minimal setup needs to source the library, write one callback that does the work for a single job, set two variables, and call `schedule_jobs()` with a list of job IDs: